ttbond/mako_classifier/README.md

 Open the folder mako_classifier at terminal, files include:

-* testData: three vcf file from Mako which can be used to test the script
+* testData: three vcf files from Mako which can be used to test the script
 * src: srcipts
 * model: a model trained with NA19240.
 Current version dose not support customised model training.